-Water Heater 101: All You Need to Know About Water Heaters
+What All You Need to Know About Water Heaters?

 A water heater is one of today’s most important household conveniences.
 If you are like many who have gotten used to having hot water on demand, you only begin to appreciate its vital role in your daily life as soon as you experience an issue with your hot water supply.
-This water heater 101 aims to provide you with all you need to know regarding water heaters.
+This article aims to provide you with all you need to know regarding water heaters.

-There are two common types of water heaters used in homes: tank-type water heaters and tankless water heaters.
-Part of this water heater 101 is to explain the difference between the two types of water heaters and to examine the features of each option to determine which kind is most suitable to your needs.
+There are two common types of water heaters used in homes: tank-type and tankless.
+It's important to know the difference between the two types and to examine the features of each option to determine which kind is most suitable for your needs.

 Tank-type water heater

 Most homes today still use tank-type water heaters for good reason.
 The technology is reliable and familiar.
 A traditional water heater is either fuel-fired or electric.
 Fuel-fired water heaters use natural gas or propane.
 Both of these are common throughout the country.
 All fuel-fired heaters consist of a vent for exhaust gases to escape after combustion.
 The primary purpose of a tank-type water heater is to efficiently store heated water until it is requested at the point of use.
 All traditional water heaters require adequate insulation.
 Otherwise, heat escapes during storage which leads to more energy waste.

 How does a tank-type water heater work?